stefan-b-jakobsson/x16-upgrade/README.md

 Chip ID...
 FAIL
 - This error message is displayed if the ROM chip does not return the expected Chip ID.
-- Ensure that the ROM chip is an SST39SF040 and that it is properly seated in its socket.
-Then try again.
+- Ensure that the ROM chip is an SST39SF040 and try again.

 ### SMC Messages